atellmer/dark/README.md

 ## Notice
 This project was written in my free time as a hobby.
 I challenged myself: can I write something similar to React without third-party dependencies and alone.
 It took me about 4 years to bring it to an acceptable quality (but this is not accurate).
 It would probably take you much less time to do it.
 I rewrote it many times from scratch because I didn't like a lot of it.
 In the end, I decided to bring it to release, since the "ideal" is still unattainable.
 In addition, it is necessary to bring the work started to the end.
 I didn't get to do a lot of what I wanted to do.
 That is life.
 You can use the code at your own risk.

+The biggest discovery for me: writing a rendering library is not difficult, it is difficult to write one that is fast and consumes little memory.
+And this is a really difficult task.

 ## Installation
 npm:
 ```